awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_FragmentSelector.md

 Describes the time stamp range and time stamp origin of a range of fragments\.

-Only fragments with a start time stamp greater than or equal to the given start time and less than or equal to the end time will be returned\.
+Only fragments with a start time stamp greater than or equal to the given start time and less than or equal to the end time are returned\.
 For example, if a stream contains fragments with the following start time stamps:
 + 00:00:00
 + 00:00:02
 + 00:00:04